"Cost basis" is the original value or purchase price of an asset or investment for tax purposes (in our case, cryptocurrency is the asset).

 In short, without knowing what your cost basis is, TaxBit can't produce an accurate tax form.

-How is cost basis used for tax purposes?
+- How is the cost basis used for tax purposes?

-How can I see the cost basis of my trades?
+- How can I see the cost basis of my completed transactions?